MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/troubleshoot-forms.md

    > [!div class="mx-imgBorder"]
    > ![Control state changed.](media/control-state-changed.png "Control state changed")

-A control can be disabled by using the following list of rules.
-If a rule is met, the following rules are ignored.
+A control can be disabled by using the following list of rules in order.
+If a rule is met, then the following rules are ignored.
 If you want to change whether a control is disabled, you must change the input to the rule used for the result or to a rule earlier in the list.

 - If the flags `DisableWebResourceControls=true` or `DisableFormControl=<control name>` are passed and the control is affected by these flags, the control will be disabled.
 - If the owning table is read-only in Unified Interface in table definitions, the control is disabled.